CodeStix/MCDiscordRegions/README.md

 # MCDiscordRegions 1.x

-⚠️ **This is the (decentralized) standalone version (1.x) of MCDiscordRegions, every Minecraft server that wants to use this plugin needs to register a Discord bot.
-This is the right version for you if you want to host the bot yourself and want advanced control.
-But, if you don't want to take the time to set all of this up, you can use the centralized version of this plugin (`master2` branch), which is easy to setup, but has less advanced features**

 This bukkit plugin allows you to connect your minecraft server to Discord.
 By entering a region in your Minecraft world, this bot will place you in the appropriate Discord channel.

 ## Installation